 - use of technology,

-Members in the SAT SIG are bound together by our use of a wide range of theory and practice which has developed out of the work of Vygotsky and his colleagues.
+Members in the CHAT SIG are bound together by our use of a theory and practice which has developed out of the work of Vygotsky and his colleagues.
 Our stance is that learning is a social activity and needs to be understood as a relationship between thought and feeling and human activity mediated by tools, signs and community.
 It is shaped by our individual and collective history and cultural experience.
 We study how we intentionally transform our natural and social reality.